Skip to content

 deployment_tier: production

 Note: The default value is other.
-It will be set for the environment if environment:deployment_tier is missing.
+It will be set for the environment if environment:deployment_tier is absent.

 services